penelopecj/sei-project-2/README.md

-# 🍪 Can I Eat This? - A Front-end React App
+# 🍪 Can I Eat This? - A Frontend React App
-A React app built during a 48hr hackathon.
-Uses the [Spoonacular API](https://spoonacular.com/food-api).
-My first pair project for General Assembly's Software Engineering Immersive.
+A React app built during a 48-hour hackathon, using the [Spoonacular API](https://spoonacular.com/food-api).
+My first pair-coding project for General Assembly's Software Engineering Immersive.
 ### Developed by:
 * Alberto Cerrone - [GitHub](https://github.com/albertocerrone)